 Change of plans Two national publications named Campbell, who had emerged as a terrifying defensive force, one of the top 100 players in the nation.
 USA Today gave him honorable mention All-American status.
-He was his high school football team's MVP for three years, qualified for the state track meet, played basketball, wrestled and even played baseball for a year.
-When football recruiters tripped over themselves trying to land the highly-coveted Campbell, the choice was easy.
-He picked Northwestern.
-"My mom was just bleeding purple," Campbell said, who committed to the Wildcats because of the school's strong academic reputation.
-"She had purple coming out of every orifice, purple robes, purple everything."
-But his commitment didn't deter Notre Dame or Mattison, the coach assigned to recruit Campbell.
+He was his high school football team's MVP for three years, qualified for the state track meet, played basketball, wrestled and even played baseball for a year. ment didn't deter Notre Dame or Mattison, the coach assigned to recruit Campbell.
 Even though Campbell never took a visit to Notre Dame, Mattison loved everything about the talented defensive prospect.
 One night, he drove to watch Campbell at a wrestling meet.
 Before he left, he told Campbell he was making a mistake if he didn't at least check out Notre Dame once.
-"I liked the kid," Mattison said, "and I felt in my heart that he belonged at Notre Dame."
+"I liked the kid," Mattison said, "and I felt in my heart that he belonged at Notre Dame.
 So Campbell drove two hours east on the Indiana Toll Road to visit Notre Dame.
-There, he got the royal treatment - seeing his name on an Irish uniform, wined and dined by a coaching staff begging for his But Campbell knows he owes who he is now to his mom and his dad.
-Not his biological dad, "I liked the kid and I felt in my heart that he belonged at Notre Dame."
-Greg Mattison Irish defensive line coach who has pulled a disappearing act one too many times, but McGee, who Campbell always introduces as his father.
-As for Darrell Campbell Sr.?
-Twice, he contacted his son to try to re-establish a relationship.
+There, he got the royal treatment - seeing his name on an Irish uniform, wined and dined by a coaching staff begging for his line coach Notre Dame."
+Greg Mattison Irish defensive try to re-establish a relationship.
 Twice, he left phony contact information, leaving Campbell frustrated again.
 If his biological father called again, Campbell would talk with him, but nothing more.
 No longer will Campbell chase a blue Buick.
 Instead, he's hunting down quarterbacks.
-"I'm older, I'm 22 years old.
-I'm coming into my own," he said.
-"The weaning way from the childhood where the son always wanted his father to be there, it's kinda gone."
-"He'd have the biological tag, but he wouldn't be my father."
+"I'm older, I'm 22 years old, I'm coming into my own," he said.
+"The weaning way from the childhood where the son always wanted his father to be there, it's kinda gone.'
+'He'd have the biological tag, but he wouldn't be my father.'
 It took Campbell a while, but he found plenty others who want to fill that role.
-Contact Andrew Soukup at asoukup@nd.edu · • • · • Friday, October 17, 2003 Notre Dame Fighting Irish Record: 2-3 AP: NR Coaches: NR
+Contact Andrew Soukup at asoukup@nd.edu HEAD TO Notre Dame Fighting Irish Record: 2-3 AP: NR Coaches: NR